Asabeneh/30-Days-Of-Python/readme19-21.md

     (3, 'that'),
     (2, 'have'),
     (2, 'I')]

-    # You output should look like this
+    # Your output should look like this
     print(find_most_common_words('sample.txt', 5))

     [(10, 'the'),